 The ETEL/ADIT company based in the UK and Texas has also been consulted for supplying PMTs to NuPRISM.
 They can provide 8" or 5" PMTs, but they do not have the APD or high-QE options available from Hamamatsu.
 The provided quote for 3,000 8" PMTs is \$1,775 per tube, which is significantly higher than the Hamamatsu quote.
-However, further consultation is planned to determine the cost of the 5" PMT option.
+However, further consultation is planned to determine the cost of the 5" PMT option and to explore multi-2-inch-PMT options.